StreamingDataPlatform/pravega-tester/README.md

 ## Build Instructions

 This is only needed if you wish to create a custom Docker image.

-Obtain the file pravega-keycloak-credentials-*.jar and place it in the lib directory.

 You may need to update gradle.properties and pravega-tester/Dockerfile with specific Pravega version numbers.